NAhaile/Nate-Chat/README.md

 Update 1/25/2020; Haven't had a lot of time to work on The ChatBox, but I will start very soon, I am getting my academics squared away.

-Update 3/15/2020; with this extended break, the quest to create nate chat has begun!
+Update 3/15/2020; with this extended break, the quest to create nate chat has just begun!